a2stuff/a2d/res/notes/testplan.md

 * Configure a system with more than 2 drives on a SmartPort controller.
 Boot ProDOS 2.4 (any patch version).
 Launch DeskTop.
 Special > Format a Disk.
 Verify that correct device names are shown for the mirrored drives.
 * Configure a system with more than 2 drives on a SmartPort controller.
 Boot into ProDOS 2.0.1, 2.0.2, or 2.0.3.
 Launch DeskTop.
 Special > Format a Disk.
 Verify that correct device names are shown for the mirrored drives.
 * Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.
+* Configure a system with a SmartPort controller in slot 1 and one drive.
+Launch DeskTop.
+Special > Format a Disk.
+Select the drive in slot 1.
+Verify that the format succeeds.
+Repeat for slots 2, 4, 5, 6 and 7.

 ### RGB Display